-When it comes to selecting the best backup—NAS (network-attached storage) or cloud-based—there are a multitude of factors IT leaders must consider.
-To break it down, a recent TechTarget article written by John Edwards highlights the pros and cons of the two approaches, and includes insights on which backup technology might be the best choice.
+When it comes to selecting the best backup— NAS (network-attached storage) or cloud-based—there are a multitude of factors IT leaders must consider.
+To break it down, a recent TechTarget article written by John Edwards highlights the pros and cons of the two approaches, and includes insights on which backup, NAS vs Cloud, might be the best choice.

 In the article, Scott Morley, Principal Application Architect at OneNeck, told Edwards, “Both have a place in a comprehensive backup approach, and the business requirements around recovery time objective [RTO], recovery point objective [RPO] and long-term retention should drive the decision on when to use which.”